-The current PPS re-subdivides the area which was approved for the 116 two-over-two dwelling units along Cattail Way, and eight townhouse lots fronting Beane Court.
-This PPS supersedes the prior approvals for the subject site.
-Thus, the requirements and conditions of PPS 4-11004 must be re-imposed on the current PPS.
-The site layout and location of roads and alleys are consistent with prior plans, and they will continue to serve the development as intended, with no major modifications.
+The current application proposes to re-subdivide the area which was approved for the 116 two-over-two dwelling units along Cattail Way, and 8 townhouse lots fronting Beane Court.
+This PPS will supersede the prior approvals for the subject site.
+Thus, the requirements and conditions of PPS 4-11004 must be re-imposed on the current proposal.
+The site layout and location of roads and alleys are consistent with prior plans and staff find they will continue to serve the development as intended, with no major modifications.

 The construction of Cattail Way is the primary access for the site and is dependent on the phasing of road improvements, as required in prior approvals.
 Conditions of approval that are consistent with those required for the overall Stephen's Crossing development will ensure that the development plan can be implemented.
-This PPS creates fee simple lots for townhouses and is in no way meant to relieve the site from any prior conditions of approval.
+As provided in the applicant's statement of justification, this proposal is to create fee simple lots for townhouses and is in no way meant to relieve the site from any prior conditions of approval.

 In addition, Conditions 10, 11, and 33 of PPS 4-11004, and the Stephen's Crossing Phasing Plan are tied to cumulative building permits for the overall development.
-The dwellings within this PPS shall be included in the cumulative total of residential building permits, with respect to the timing for the road improvements.
+Conditions recommended with this application shall be applied similarly, and the dwellings within this PPS shall be included in the cumulative total of residential building permits, with respect to the timing for the road improvements.

-Based on the findings presented above, multimodal transportation facilities will exist to serve the subdivision, as required under the prior Subdivision Regulations, and will conform to the MPOT and master plan.
+Based on the findings presented above, staff conclude that multimodal transportation facilities will exist to serve the proposed subdivision, as required under the prior Subdivision Regulations, and will conform to the MPOT and master plan with the recommended conditions provided in this technical staff report.

-- 10. Public Facilities-This PPS was reviewed for conformance to the master plan, in accordance with Section 24-121(a)(5).
+- 7. Public Facilities-This PPS was reviewed for conformance to the master plan, in accordance with Section 24-121(a)(5).
 The master plan contains the following overall goals (page 129): - Needed public facilities are provided at locations that effectively and efficiently serve the existing and future populations. - Schools operate at 100 percent capacity or less to provide an effective, quality learning environment. - Priority is given to funding public facilities to support development in the Developing Tier policy area. - All new public facilities are constructed to LEED (Leadership in Energy Efficiency and Design) standards, or the equivalent and existing buildings will be retrofitted to make them energy efficient.

-The development will not impede achievement of any of the above-referenced goals.
+The proposed development will not impede achievement of any of the above-referenced goals.
 There are no master-planned police, fire and emergency medical service facilities, public schools, parks, or libraries recommended on the subject property.